 Our on-site student gallery gives you opportunities to view art, exhibit your work, and learn the exhibition space’s behind-the-scenes operation.
 But your learning isn’t confined to the classroom.
 By studying in the heart of downtown St. Catharines, you will also become part of a community of working artists.
 You will be given opportunities to create and collaborate during your studies and develop lasting professional connections.

 History of Art and Visual Culture courses explore history as it is connected to the present, and we aim to help students develop critical thinking skills necessary to navigate our image-driven world.
 Courses are innovative and thematic, and explore such topics as the role of imagery in medicine and science, visual representations of disaster and the apocalypse, and how technology and innovation have shaped the arts.

 Our professors are exhibiting artists and published scholars who have mastered a wide array of media and topics, and are fluent in emerging discourses.
 We offer a well-rounded, exciting education.
 Want to show your work, curate a show or participate in a festival?
 How about giving a lecture on your research or travelling abroad to see art?
 All is possible within a degree program in the Department of Visual Arts.

 For more information visit brocku.ca/visual-arts

 - BA in Studio Art

 - BA in History of Art and Visual Culture

-- Minors in History of Art and Visual Culture or Interactive Arts and Science
+- Minors in History of Art and Visual Culture, Studio Art and Interactive Arts and Science

 - Concentration in Curatorial Studies